nikonyrh/nyc-taxi-data/README.md

 # Useful commands

-I cannot guarantee these instructions will be up to date, but this is how this project works at the moment
+I cannot guarantee these instructions will be up to date, but this is how this project works at the moment.
+Note that this was written before I cherry-picked the commit which brought 2016 July - December rows to raw_data_urls.txt.

 ```bash
 $ git clone git@github.com:nikonyrh/nyc-taxi-data.git